 In search for a cure

-Franz and Crista Boetsch met in Frankfurt, Germany in 1953 when he rented a room in her home.
+Franz and Christa Boetsch met in Frankfurt, Germany in 1953 when he rented a room in her home.
 “I liked him right away.
-You could tell because he got my room,” Crista said.
-Franz worked in construction as a brick mason and Crista was an apprentice in a dress shop.
+You could tell because he got my room,” Christa said.
+Franz worked in construction as a brick mason and Christa was an apprentice in a dress shop.
 Three years later, they married.

-Crista made a conscious decision to keep a positive attitude and never give up.
+Christa made a conscious decision to keep a positive attitude and never give up.
 They spend their time skiing, playing tennis and spending time with their children and their grandchildren.
-Crista also plays the piano.
+Christa also plays the piano.
 Franz says that they don’t watch anything negative on TV.
 He bought a book of jokes and he reads it at bedtime so they “fall asleep laughing.”

-Franz and Crista wanted to support the Alzheimer’s Association and also supplement their retirement income, so Franz established a charitable gift annuity.
-The annuity provides him with lifetime payments at an interest rate more than three times what his CD was earning.
-Franz and Crista hope their gift will help in the search for a cure for Alzheimer’s and that sharing their story will encourage others to make a planned gift to the Association.
+Franz and Christa wanted to support the Alzheimer’s Association and also supplement their retirement income, so Franz established a charitable gift annuity.
+The charitable gift annuity guarantees him with income for life while also supporting the Alzheimer's Association.
+Franz and Christa hope their gift will help in the search for a cure for Alzheimer’s and that sharing their story will encourage others to make a planned gift to the Association.